tytydraco/yessleep/out/Everyone_Has_A_Scudderbilge.md

 Then I remember the creature.
 And I am frightened again.

 Until I see the girl.
-She's my age, but I remember thinking she was so pretty.
-She's laughing and joking with her older sister and brother.
-Then she looks directly at me.
+She's my age, but I remember thinking she was so pretty, laughing and cracking cheesy jokes with her older sister and brother.
+I feel warm standing here at the outer rim of their pastoral glow, in the residual heat of the warmth she shares with her family.
+Her father is always making great dad jokes, her sister is taking her driver's test tomorrow.

+Out of nowhere, the girl whirls in her seat and looks directly at me.

 I realize she can see me.
+I am filled with elation and a bottomless sadness.

 Later on she slips away and tells me to come upstairs with her.
 I do.
 We go to her room, which is powder blue and bubblegum pink.
+On the way upstairs I notice the portraits have returned; they seem to glow with a certain inner light.

 Am I...
 Your...
 Imaginary friend?
 I ask her.